microsoft/PQCrypto-SIDH/README.md

 ## New in Version 3.0

-- Added support for SIKE, an IND-CCA secure key encapsulation protocol.
+- Added support for SIKE [4], an IND-CCA secure key encapsulation protocol based on supersingular isogenies.
 - Added a new parameter set over the prime p503 that matches the post-quantum security of AES128.
-- The implementations are significantly more compact (in code size) and faster.
+- The implementations are significantly more compact and faster.
+Among other optimizations, the library exploits a new tripling formula from [5] and the fast three-point ladder algorithm from [6].
 - Removed the code implementing public key compression [3].
-The old compression code [3] can be accessed [here](https://github.com/Microsoft/PQCrypto-SIDH/tree/v2.0).
+The old compression code can be accessed [here](https://github.com/Microsoft/PQCrypto-SIDH/tree/v2.0).
-Note that a faster compression implementation [] is available in a [fork of SIDH]().
+Note that a faster compression implementation [7] is available in a [fork of SIDH](https://github.com/Microsoft/PQCrypto-SIDH/tree/v2.0).
 In this case, public keys are reduced from 564 to 330 bytes, but the computing time suffers almost a two-fold slowdown.
 - Added Known Answer Tests (KATs).

 ## Supported Platforms

 **SIDH v3.0** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows or Linux OS.
-We have tested the library with Microsoft Visual Studio 2015, GNU GCC v4.9, and clang v3.8.
+We have tested the library with Microsoft Visual Studio 2015, GNU GCC v5.4, and clang v3.8.
 See instructions below to choose an implementation option and compile on one of the supported platforms.

 ## Implementation Options

  The following implementation options are available:
-- Portable implementations enabled by setting "OPT_LEVEL=GENERIC".
+- Portable implementations enabled by setting `OPT_LEVEL=GENERIC`.
-- Optimized x64 assembly implementations for Linux enabled by setting "ARCH=x64" and "OPT_LEVEL=FAST".
+- Optimized x64 assembly implementations for Linux enabled by setting `ARCH=x64` and `OPT_LEVEL=FAST`.
-- Optimized ARMv8 assembly implementation for Linux enabled by setting "ARCH=ARM64" and "OPT_LEVEL=FAST".
+- Optimized ARMv8 assembly implementation for Linux enabled by setting `ARCH=ARM64` and `OPT_LEVEL=FAST`.

 Follow the instructions in the sections "_Instructions for Linux_" or "_Instructions for Windows_" below to configure these different implementation options.